algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 -->

-To avoid re-fetching data, we need to iterate these rows and columns in parallel and calculate all $2 \times 2$ possible combinations of products.
+To avoid fetching data more than once, we need to iterate over these rows and columns in parallel and calculate all $2 \times 2$ possible combinations of products.
 Here is a proof of concept:

 ```c++
 void kernel_2x2(int x, int y) {